 Scroll for More

 In 2013 I discovered the island of Kauai.
 I immediately fell in love.
-Since then, my wife and I have returned each year, frequently for intimate weddings or elopements.
+Since then, my wife and I have returned each year, occasionally for intimate weddings or elopements.
 While it is impossible to explore every inch of the garden island, I have made my best effort over the years and have discovered everything from lush rainforests to Mars-like desert soils in the canyon.
-I love working with couples who decide to elope in Kauai.

 Can you elope in Kauai?